 - Bonded Retainers

 Bonded retainers are known to last for many years, and even decades, if they are properly maintained.
 You don’t have to worry about when to wear this retainer because it is permanently fixed to the inner bite of your teeth.
 It’s important to learn from the dental hygienist how to clean this type of retainer as flossing and brushing may become more difficult.

 The clear plastic retainers hold the teeth in the exact position they were moved to while protecting your teeth against wear and tear from grinding.
 They are less expensive to replace than the other retainer types and the clear design allows you to wear them full time without many people noticing.

 Cleaning Your Retainers

 It’s important to keep your retainer clean and free of harmful bacteria buildup.
-Your dentist in Uptown will tell you that retainer maintenance is just as important as wearing them as directed.
+Your dentist near Uptown will tell you that retainer maintenance is just as important as wearing them as directed.
 You can clean your removable retainer and clear plastic retainer by soaking them in a cup of water with denture cleaning tablets.
 Brush your retainer with lukewarm water after each meal and before bed, but avoid using toothpaste because they are abrasive and can scratch the retainer’s surface.
 Use a soft—and sometimes separate from your every day—toothbrush to gently scrub away the plaque.